arcticpinecone/pwsh7-VeriHash/README.md

 .\VeriHash.ps1
 ```
 If no path is given, on Windows you can select a file using a GUI dialog.
-On other systems, you'll be prompted to type the path.
+On other systems, you'll be prompted to type provide the path.

 ## Use Cases